ChRe777/CleanCode/README.md

 If the many people over many years work on a software without plan then the end result is a "Kowloon Walled City"-like software.

+A plan should have different kind of levels in detail.
+For instance a blockdiagram of the components.
+And then this components as extra plan in more details.
+You go from the big overview in to next level of details and the next and so on.

+## Architecture

+For a rough plan or architecture you can google for instance
+ - Multitier architecture
+ - Client–server model

+Please do not invent the wheel again.
+Find a good example with a good architecture and learn from the generation before.
+Do not fall into the trap you know how to build it.

 ## API

 Write an open, extensional, flexible API.